France-Travail/happy_vllm/docs/endpoints/generate.md

 - `stop` means that an eos token has been generated (so the LLM has finished its answer)
 - `abort` means that the request has been aborted
 - `None` that the response is not finished (happens when you use the streaming endpoint and that the generation for this request is ongoing).
+The `usages` field give information on the number of tokens in the prompt and in the responses (`prompt_tokens` for the number of tokens of the prompt, `completion_tokens` for the number of tokens of the response and `total_tokens` the sum of the two).
+This list is the same length as the `responses` field

 ### Json format